kefahi/edraj/edraj.md

 - A Domain is a collection of users along with the various edraj components (see <a href="#/5">Components section</a>).
 - Federation enables users and groups / communities to self-host and inter-operate with everyone else.
 - Federation and Standard-API are key to free users from vendor-lock-in.
 It even allows multiple-technical implementations.
 - Federation is also a means to eliminate the concept of one single service-provider, helping distribute the processing load to a manageable level as opposed to requiring huge investment in infrastructure.
-- Federation additionally and specifically addresses one major aspect : The cost.
-As it eliminates the need / requirement for one central service provider; it will simply distribute the cost of hosting (computing/storage/data-transfer) over the federated domain.
+As it eliminates the need / requirement for one central service provider; it will simply distribute the cost of hosting (computing/storage/data-transfer) over the federated domains.

 +++
 ### Federated and Standard-API-based (continued) <img src="images/federated.png" alt="Imagine yourself" width="20%" style="float: right; background:none; border:none; box-shadow:none;">